 Alarm Symptoms – An “alarm” symptom, sometimes also called a “red flag,” simply means a symptom not explained by IBS, which calls for additional investigation.
 These are symptoms and signs of an underlying disease that physically damages the gut.

-Sometimes the most alarming of such symptoms, namely bleeding, turns out to be un-alarming after all, but you should always let your doctor know.
-Small amounts of bright red blood usually turns out to be from a hemorrhoid or small tear (fissure) in the anal passage.
+Sometimes the most alarming of such symptoms, namely bleeding, turns out to be un-alarming after all, but you should always let your healthcare provider know.
+Small amounts of bright red blood usually turn out to be from a hemorrhoid or small tear (fissure) in the anal passage.
 Rarely, it could be due to another condition that requires treatment.
-On the other hand, large amounts of red blood or black, tarry colored stool calls for urgent medical attention.
+On the other hand, large amounts of red blood or black, tarry-colored stool calls for urgent medical attention.

 Here are some typical signs that call for special attention:

 - New symptom onset at age of 50 or older

 - Change in your typical IBS symptoms (like new and different pain)

 - Family history of other GI diseases, like cancer, inflammatory bowel disease, or celiac disease

 Increased Personal Risk – Sometimes there is a factor in your life that may put you at greater than average risk of acquiring a serious intestinal disease.
 For example, if a parent or sibling has had colon cancer or even a precancerous colonic polyp, then your risk of polyps is greater than normal.
 Inflammatory bowel disease (ulcerative colitis and Crohn’s disease) tends to occur in families.
 Celiac disease, where essential nutrients fail to be absorbed, has its greatest prevalence among the descendents of people born in Northern Europe.

 IBS patients are as likely as anyone to suffer an intestinal infection, which may add to and confuse the symptoms.
 You should be suspicious of an infection if:

 - You have been traveling to tropical or developing parts of the world